chaojin101/chaojin101/_posts/2023-07-26-Resume-english.md

 # Thank you

-Thank you for taking the time to read my resume and I look forward to the opportunity to work with you.
+Thank you for taking the time to read my resume and I look forward to the opportunity to work with you!